zozitak/portfolio_1/README.md

 <h2>The Project</h2>

-Simulation Materials API and Minimal Frontend Application
+Simulation Materials API and Minimal Frontend Application</br>

-In the realm of computer simulations, the accuracy of material models is critical for realistic results.
+In the realm of computer simulations, the accuracy of material models is critical for realistic results.</br>

-This demo application provides an interface where engineers can access high-quality material models for free.
+This demo application provides an interface where engineers can access high-quality material models for free.</br>

-The demonstration leverages mock data and frontend templates, which should be replaced with real data and custom designs in a production environment.
+The demonstration leverages mock data and frontend templates, which should be replaced with real data</br> and custom designs in a production environment.

 <h2>Used technologies</h2>